robertoachar/generator-node/README.md

 - **src** folder as a starter point to build your project.
 - **esm** as a simple, babel-less, bundle-less ECMAScript module loader.
-- **EditorConfig** to help you define and maintain consistent coding styles between different editors.
 - **ESLint** to provide a pluggable linting utility for JavaScript.
 - **Prettier** as an opinionated code formatter.
+- **Jest** as a JavaScript Testing Framework with a focus on simplicity.
+- **jest-runner-eslint** as an ESLint runner for Jest.
+- **ntl** support.
+Interactive cli to list and run package.json scripts.
+- **EditorConfig** to help you define and maintain consistent coding styles between different editors.
 - **README.md** and **CHANGELOG.md** with information about the project, installation, usage, development, author and license.
 - **Badges** for License.